 "HOW TIME KEEPS SLIPPING AWAY"

-On February 23rd, 2018 - after a 30+ year hiatus - Dancing Nation Records (DNR) presented Mel & Kim's fifth official single release - the previously unheard Where Is Love.
-The song proved a huge surprise to the girls' fan base, many of whom having long expressed their hopes that unreleased material would someday surface, and its release took Mel & Kim back into the global music charts.
+On February 23rd, 2018 - after a 30+ year hiatus - Dancing Nation Records (DNR) presented Mel & Kim's fifth official single release.
+The previously unheard Where Is Love proved a huge surprise to the girls' fan base, many of whom having long expressed their hopes that unreleased material would someday surface, and its release took Mel & Kim back into the global music charts.

-Where Is Love did well across the international iTunes charts, reaching #10 on the UK Dance Album Chart, #14 on the UK's club play chart, #5 on the Australian Dance Album Chart, #34 on the US Dance Album Chart, #3 on the Greek Dance Chart, #14 on the Swedish Main Album Chart, #29 on the German Dance Chart and #10 on the Italian Dance Chart.
+Where Is Love did incredibly well across the international iTunes charts, reaching #10 on the UK Dance Album Chart, #14 on the UK's club play chart, #5 on the Australian Dance Album Chart, #33 on the US Dance Album Chart, #3 on the Greek Dance Chart, #14 on the Swedish Main Album Chart, #29 on the German Dance Chart and #10 on the Italian Dance Chart.
 The single also reached #10 on the UK's Contemporary Pop Chart.

 2018 RELEASE PROJECT